CreateRemoteThread/doxastica/README.md

 ### memory search

 - searchobj search_new(search_type,value,start,end):
-  attempts to search a memory type
+  attempts to search mapped memory for a value of a given size (i.e. SEARCH_DWORD, SEARCH_WORD, SEARCH_BYTE)

 - int search_filter(searchobj,newvalue):
   attempts to filter a previously identified list of values to a newvalue. note that this cannot change the TYPE of search: that is, if the search was created looking for dwords, this will only look for dwords.

-  this sets the results variable to an array: that is,

 - int search_fetch(searchobj,index):
   this returns the n'th search result (as specified by "index") in a given search